What’s the purpose of your blog?

 Many Anabaptists were martyred during the 16th century.
 Their ideas would live on in the Mennonites, the Amish, and the Brethren in Christ.

 I grew up a Southern Baptist, was in vocational ministry for 7 years, and left the SBC in 2006 after clashing with the church over nationalism and non-violence.
 I often say, “I was becoming Anabaptist and just didn’t know it.”
 Over the next 7 years I grew into an Anabaptist thinker and practician.

 Finally, after a journey of healing and discovery, I joined the Mennonite Church USA in June 2013.
 I found a tribe that I share a common creed.
-I now pastor an Anabaptist church in the New River Valley of Virginia.
+I currently pastor an Anabaptist church in Southwest Virginia.

 Today, Anabaptism is increasingly being embraced by many Christians who are not affiliated with a historic Anabaptist denomination.
 They have come to be known as Neo-Anabaptists.